Nick9695/Personality-Quiz-Assignment/README.md

 In the development of this project, we utilize a suite of tools to ensure efficiency and excellence:

-- **Python**: The  The programming language that forms the backbone of our project.
+- **Python**: The programming language that forms the backbone of our project.
 - **Flask**: A powerful web framework in Python, facilitating seamless web application development.
 - **HTML**: Building the user interface with the standard language for web content.

+---

+## Code

+The Python code file for the personality quiz is attached here [Code](https://github.com/Nick9695/Personality-Quiz-Assignment/blob/main/project_outline_program_.py)

 ---

 ## UML

 **UML**: *Visualizing Software Excellence*

 Unified Modeling Language (UML) is a tool of choice for modeling and visualizing the intricate components of the software system.
 Find the below diagram for a better understanding of the project.